bernardobelchior/cister-collector/README.md

 # Run

-In the terminal window, go to the cister-collector folder.
-Run the following line:
+In the terminal window, go to the cister-collector folder.   <br /> Run the following line:

 ```